'Moon Knight' Release Schedule: When Does Episode 4 Hit Disney Plus?

-Moon Knight's third episode just hit Disney Plus, meaning we've reached the halfway point of the thrilling Marvel miniseries.
+Moon Knight's third episode has hit Disney Plus, meaning we've reached the halfway point of the thrilling Marvel miniseries.

 The show kicked off in March with a cryptic phone call, a tragic dinner date and our first look at Oscar Isaac as Moon Knight.
 If you want to catch up on all the action this season, here are recaps of episodes 1, 2 and 3.